Online Music Dictionary Beginning With C

 Consequent: The second phrase in a musical period, in a fugue, the answer.

-Consonance: Sounds that are in agreement in terms of physical generation of sound; i.e. sounds found in the harmonic series of a pitch being harmonized, in contrast to dissonance.
+Consonance: Sounds that are in agreement in terms of physical generation of sound and are pleasing to the ear; i.e. sounds found in the harmonic series of a pitch being harmonized, in contrast to dissonance.

 Consort: A Renaissance chamber group.